Chandanmali/hacksquad-website/README.md

 - Participate in awesome workshops such as: How to contribute code, Going over good first issues, Engineering best practices, Solving PRs together.
 - Win swag

+## What are the rules?

+- Please Respect Each Other.
+- DSA Repositories are not allowed.
+- The rules can be changed at any time.
+- Avoid Insults toward a religious figer.

 <p align="center">
   <a href="https://hacksquad.dev">SIGN UP TO HACKSQUAD 2023, AND JOIN A TEAM 🚀</a>
 </p>